s-chathuranga-j/cypress-smart-tests/TESTING.md

 ## Testing Approaches

-There are several approaches to testing the cypress-dependent-tests plugin:
+There are several approaches to testing the cypress-smart-tests plugin:

 ### 1. Integration Testing (Existing Approach)